Tel-O-Fun

-Tel-O-Fun (תל-אופן; تال أوفين) is a bicycle-sharing service which is provided to the city of Tel Aviv, Israel, by the private company FSM Ground Services Ltd. The service's main goal is to reduce motor vehicle traffic within the city.
+Metrofun (previously: Tel-O-Fun) is an Israeli bicycle-sharing service which is provided to the city of Tel Aviv, Israel.
+The service's main goal is to reduce motor vehicle traffic within the city.
 The project also aims to reduce air pollution, create a friendly atmosphere in the city, and encourage physical activity and fitness.
-The service name in English is a blend of the words "Tel Aviv" and the English word for pleasure "fun", in Hebrew, the word אופן is wheel, which is short for אופניים – Hebrew for bicycle.

 Overview

 The service was launched on 28 April 2011 and provided over 250 bikes, available to any person over the age of 15, at 35 docking stations deployed around the city.
 As of May 2016, there are 200 active stations, providing more than 2,000 bicycles.

 Starting August 2015 the service was extended to the neighboring towns – Ramat Gan and Givatayim, with 10 docking stations in each town.

 The rental system was built in collaboration with the transport corporation Deutsche Bahn.
 A complex computer terminal is located in the docking stations.
 An associated command and control system manages the entire array.
 Side terminals are installed with cable stations magnetic pages connect bicycles.
 To prevent a shortage of availability of bikes at one station and another station load cycling, bicycle transportation crews regulate from station to station, according to a model developed at Tel Aviv University.

 Access to the service was developed by Tel Aviv University.
 Daily, weekly and annual subscriptions are available.
 The daily and weekly subscriptions can be purchased at any bike station with a credit card (a card with a barcode is automatically issued by the automatic machine).
-An annual subscription can be purchased online on the Tel O Fun website or at the city hall building.
+An annual subscription can be purchased online on the Metrofun website or at the city hall building.
 A card with an electronic chip will be issued.
 A call center is available (*6070) on Weekdays 07:00–21:00, Fridays and eve of bank holidays 07:00–14:00.
 The call center will attend emergency calls 24/7.

 The project is based on a deficit budget of the municipality and is not profitable.
 Their budget for the next ten years is about 130 million shekels (₪).